 Before starting, make sure to sterilize all utensils, bowls, beaters, and jars – I use the sanitize cycle on my dishwasher.

 First you’ll want to gather some of the following herbs to create an infusion, remembering you can substitute ingredients or change the amounts or use dry/fresh depending on what you have on hand.
-I like growing as many of these as I can, but for ones I don’t/can’t, I like to buy from Mountain Rose Herbs or Bulk Herb Store.
+I like growing as many of these as I can, but for ones I don’t/can’t, I like to buy from Mountain Rose Herbs.
 You’ll want a teaspoon or so of each (dried) or a generous pinch of each (fresh).
 Some herbs that work well in this cream:

 - lavender buds